ClareBee/currency-checker/README.md

 - React for automatic updates to DOM
 - Node async to combine results from history api: https://caolan.github.io/async/v3/
-- Webpack & babel for cross-browser compatibility/code optimization.
+- Webpack & Babel for cross-browser compatibility/code optimization.
 Set up from scratch rather than via create-react-app to allow for customisability
 - scss for variables with better browser support than css variables
-- 7-in-1 scss organisation
+- 7-in-1 SCSS organisation
 - axios for easier error handling and better browser support than fetch (using promise chaining rather than try/catch block w async/await as find it easier to read in this case!)
+- react-debounce-input to limit API calls
+- prop-types for basic type checking

 ### Accessibility